Dale Ann Bradley

 "Pocket Full of Keys" marked the first self-produced project of Dale Ann’s lengthy career.
 That magical formula is replicated for Dale Ann Bradley and replicated quite successfully.
 Dale Ann strives to keep encouraging messages in her songs and continues to as she says, “tell the story the story of the people as well as her own,” however, “Every production is a new one.”
 As evidenced on this new project, it seems that in the case of Dale Ann’s role as producer, practice makes perfect.

-On the verge of her next exciting release, Dale Ann says that it's "the album I've always wanted to make."
-Recorded at Bonfire Studios, the home of Pinecastle Records, she has once again taken original and beloved classic tunes from various genres and delivered another must have album for your collection.
-"The Hard Way" releases in March 2019.
+In 2019, Dale Ann was on the verge of another release.
+She calls her release “The Hard Way” on Pinecastle Records, "the album I've always wanted to make."
+Recorded at Bonfire Studio (the home of Pinecastle Records), she once again took original of beloved classic tunes from various genres and delivered another must-have album for your collection.

 Dale Ann has always expressed in her recordings the boundlessness of Bluegrass music and its musicians and vocalists by incorporating songs from all styles into her shows and albums.
 "Bluegrass can go anywhere, do anything, rip your heart out and make you laugh."
 The songs are true and full of passion.
 The artists love it like their families, which in reality is where all the emotion comes from.
 The roots of this tree are strong and the branches are blooming.
 Through all the ups and downs, happy and sad times, Dale Ann has always had a song.
 No one has handed her anything.
 She has garnered international success doing the kind of music she loves.